danielgroves/danielgroves.net/readme.md

 ## Usage

 Setting up and using the site is pretty easy.
-Make sure you ahve Ruby install, install the Jekyll gem and then run the server.
+Make sure you have Ruby install, install the Jekyll gem and then run the server.
 Once you have Ruby installed:

 ```bash
 gem install jekyll